NVIDIA-AI-Blueprints/biomedical-aiq-research-agent/README.md

 - **Deep Research**: Given a report topic and desired report structure, an agent (1) creates a report plan, (2) searches data sources for answers, (3) writes a report, (4) reflects on gaps in the report for further queries, (5) finishes a report with a list of sources.
 - **Parallel Search**: During the research phase, multiple research questions are searched in parallel.
 For each query, the RAG service is consulted and an LLM-as-a-judge is used to check the relevancy of the results.
 If more information is needed, a fallback web search is performed.
 This search approach ensures internal documents are given preference over generic web results while maintaining accuracy.
 Performing query search in parallel allows for many data sources to be consulted in an efficient manner.
 - **Human-in-the-loop**: Human feedback on the report plan, interactive report edits, and Q&A with the final report.
 - **Data Sources**: Integration with the NVIDIA RAG blueprint to search multimodal documents with text, charts, and tables.
+For a full list of file formats supported such as `pdf`, `pptx`, `docx`, `jpeg` and more, and the modalities of extractions supported, please see the [RAG](https://github.com/NVIDIA-AI-Blueprints/rag) Blueprint.
 Optional web search through Tavily.
 - **Demo Web Application**: Frontend web application showcasing end-to-end use of the Biomedical AI-Q Research Agent.
 - **Virtual Screening**: Virtual Screening capabilities for discovering novel small-molecule therapies when researching a disease or condition.
 Including MolMIM for novel molecular generation and DiffDock for predicting the 3D structure of how a molecule interacts with a protein.
 - **Demonstration of Customizing the AI-Q Research Assistant Blueprint**: This blueprint demonstrates how we could add the Virtual Screeing capabilities into the foundational AI-Q Research Assistant Blueprint, and similarly, how other customized capabilities can be added into the foundational research AI-Q Research Assistant Blueprint.